karl-zylinski/karl-zylinski.github.io/new/content/posts/introduction-to-odin.md

 ```

-> Here you can see a difference from C/C++: You do not need to use the -> to fetch fields of the pointed-to-struct.
+> Unlike C/C++, you do not need to use the -> to fetch fields of the pointed-to-struct.
 You can just use . directly.

 Now, say that we want to pass this player struct to a proc, but the proc won't modify the player, so we do not want to pass it by pointer.
 How would that look?
 Like this: